amanda-santos/amanda-santos/README.md

 Currently employed as a software engineer at Pipefy, I work closely with agile teams, developing complex features with the latest cutting-edge development tools and procedures.

-In my spare time, you can probably find me reading fantasy novels and drinking a cup of tea. 🌃
+In my spare time, you can find me reading fantasy novels and drinking a cup of tea. 🌃

 Feel free to send a message if you want to know more about me.
 I am always eager to hear from others and expand my network here.✨
 </p>